-Estimates back in 2014 revealed that up to 880 billion photos would be taken throughout the year – and with the availability of digital cameras, those numbers are expected to rise higher this year, next year and on into the future.
+Estimates back in 2014 revealed that up to 880 billion photos would be taken throughout the year – and with the availability of digital cameras, those numbers are expected to rise higher each year, and on into the future.
 Such a staggering volume of images means that inevitably, some subjects will become clichés.

 Yet as fine art photographers, it’s our job to explore the world in new, unique ways.
 Some days, however, that tidal wave of images being taken around the globe makes it seem impossible to find something new.
 Want to break away from all the photographic clichés?
 Here are some things to think about.

 One way to avoid clichés is to take your old, tired subjects and find an entirely new way to photograph them.
 In theory, this sounds easy, but in practice, it’s one of the hardest ways to break away from clichéd subjects.

 For instance, when you look at a flower, can you find an aspect of that flower that no one has ever really looked at before?
 Undoubtedly, hundreds of photographers before you have photographed similar flowers from every angle and at every magnification, right down to the flower’s microscopic grains of pollen.
 Finding a new angle is possible, but it is sometimes so extraordinarily difficult that you may be better off just finding a new subject entirely.

 As an expression of life, photography is only limited by life itself.
 In other words, you can create images of any aspect of life that you can imagine, from the patterns you find in brick walls to the way people carry their shopping bags.